 - Watt Capacity: 1,000 W

 - Warranty: 2-year limited warranty on battery and solar panels, 1 year on qualified components, 6 months on non-qualified components once the box is open.

 Our favorite generator has to be the Ecoflow Delta Series.
-This high capacity unit is the best portable solar generator for 2020 due to its long-lasting charge, multiple ports, and quick recharge time with solar panels.
+This high capacity unit is the best portable solar generator due to its long-lasting charge, multiple ports, and quick recharge time with solar panels.